 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
-For more information, please visit the U.S. Copyright Office at www.copyright.gov.
+For more information, please see the website of the U.S. Copyright Office at https://copyright.gov.

 Norwich University Copyright Policy

-Additional copyright information and guides may be found on the Norwich University Copyright Officer’s webpage at https://guides.norwich.edu/services/copyright.
+Additional copyright information and guides may be found on the Norwich University Copyright Officer’s web page.

 Summary of Student Disciplinary Procedures for Violation of Federal Copyright Laws

-In addition to the federal legal penalties described above, Norwich University students charged with copyright infringement will also be subject to disciplinary procedures as described in the Student Rules and Regulations.
-In the Student Rules and Regulations, the University Honor Code describes the minimum standard of ethical behavior by which all Norwich students have chosen to live.
+In addition to the federal legal penalties described above, all Norwich University students charged with copyright infringement will also be subject to disciplinary action under the University Honor Code.
+The University Honor Code describes the minimum standard of ethical behavior by which all Norwich students have chosen to live.
 The Honor Code reads, “A student will not lie, cheat, steal or tolerate those who do.”